de-code/fngradio/README.md

 # FnGradio

-Define Gradio apps using type hints.
+This is an experimental library that allows you to define Gradio apps using type hints.

 ## Install